National Union of Women's Suffrage Societies

 The National Union of Women Suffrage Societies (NUWSS), also known as the suffragists (not to be confused with the suffragettes) was an organisation founded in 1897 of women's suffrage societies around the United Kingdom.
-In 1919 it was renamed the National Union of Societies for Equal Citizenship.
+In March 1919 it was renamed the National Union of Societies for Equal Citizenship.

-Formation and campaigning
+Formation and campaign

-The team was founded in 1897 by the merger of the National Central Society for Women's Suffrage and the Central Committee of the National Society for Women's Suffrage, the groups having originally split in 1888.
+On 16 October 1896 the leaders of women’s suffrage organisations from across Britain met in Birmingham to discuss merging their individual societies into a single organisation.
+The NUWSS was formally constituted on 14 October 1897 by the merger of the National Central Society for Women's Suffrage and the Central Committee of the National Society for Women's Suffrage, the groups having originally split in 1888.

-The groups united under the leadership of Millicent Fawcett, who was the president of the society for more than twenty years.
+The groups united under the leadership of Millicent Fawcett, who was the president of the society for over twenty years (1898–1919).
+Local societies were affiliated as members of the NUWSS, but had a large degree of autonomy.
+There were 16 affiliates in 1903.
+The NUWSS admitted men to the organisation, but leaders and decision makers were all women.

 The organisation was democratic and non-militant, aiming to achieve women's suffrage through peaceful and legal means, in particular by introducing Parliamentary Bills and holding meetings to explain and promote their aims.
+Its aim was phrased as being "to obtain the parliamentary franchise on the same terms as it is, or may be, granted to men."
+At the time of the NUWSS's formation, property qualifications were required for men to vote, so the NUWSS stance was controversial among labour and socialist movements.

-In 1903 the Women's Social and Political Union (WSPU, the "suffragettes"), who wished to undertake more militant action, split from the NUWSS.
-Nevertheless, the NUWSS continued to grow, and by 1914 it had in excess of 500 branches throughout the country, with more than 100,000 members.
-By February of the previous year, it had already spent £60,000 on meetings and propaganda.
+In 1903, the Women's Social and Political Union (WSPU, the "suffragettes"), who wished to undertake more militant action, split from the NUWSS under the leadership of Emmeline Pankhurst and her daughter Christabel Pankhurst.
+Despite the split by the WSPU, the NUWSS continued to grow, and by 1914 it had branches throughout the country, with approximately 54,000 members.
+By February 1913, it had spent £60,000 on meetings and propaganda.
 Many, but by no means all, of the members were middle class, and some were working class.